Reading Time: 4 minutes

 Perceived indifference from the landlord.
 Tenants who feel unknown to their property team, who receive generic broadcast communications, and who have never had a proactive outreach from building management cite indifference as a primary factor in their decision to leave.
 The relationship dynamic matters more than most landlords expect.
 Tenants don't just renew with buildings.
 They renew with teams that make them feel valued.

 Service failures without follow-through.
 Unresolved maintenance issues, slow response times on service requests, and facilities problems that recur without resolution are consistently cited as renewal risk factors.
 The failure itself is rarely the breaking point.
 The absence of follow-through is.
-Tenants who see a problem handled promptly and communicated clearly rate their overall building experience significantly higher than tenants who never had an issue at all.
+Research on service recovery, originally documented by McCollough and Bharadwaj in 1992, suggests that customers whose problems are handled promptly and communicated clearly can rate their overall experience higher than customers who never had an issue at all.
+The effect is context-dependent in the academic literature (Journal of Service Theory and Practice, 2022), but the dynamic shows up consistently in tenant conversations: how a building handles a problem tells the tenant more than the problem itself ever did.

 Misalignment between space and how teams actually work.
 The shift toward collaborative, event-heavy office use has accelerated since 2020.
+CBRE's Global Workplace and Occupancy Insights Report documented a 25% year-over-year reduction in individual workspace since 2021, with collaborative zones and meeting rooms picking up the slack (CBRE).
 Tenants whose space configuration, amenity access, or building programming doesn't match how their teams now work are systematically less satisfied, regardless of physical quality.
-This is a leading indicator that is invisible without utilisation data.
+This is a leading indicator that stays invisible without utilization data.

 Low engagement with the building ecosystem.
 Tenants who don't attend events, don't use amenities, and don't interact with the property team beyond transactional requests are significantly more likely to leave at renewal.
 Low engagement is not a symptom of a happy, independent tenant.
 It's a symptom of a disengaged one.